-Imperial London Hotels has overturned a culture of conflict and reduce the number of grievances raised in the business, thanks to the introduction of an alternative approach to resolution.
+Imperial London Hotels has overturned a culture of conflict and reduced the number of grievances raised in the business, thanks to the introduction of an alternative approach to resolution.

 The new approach to managing conflict has also been the catalyst for a shift towards a culture where dialogue and collaboration are at the heart of all the company’s core processes, from customer service to people management.

-Imperial London Hotels is a 180-year-old independent family business.
+Imperial London Hotels is an 180-year-old independent family business.
 It has a 1,200 strong diverse workforce, spread across a group of seven central London hotels.

 When Head of Human Resources, Gemma Todd joined the company, the environment was rife with tension and conflict and the HR team was struggling to manage an endless stream of grievances.

 An alternative route